heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-29-creating-msi-bootstrapper-using-wix-bootstrapper-burn.md

 ---
 layout: post
-title: Create MSI bootstrapper (setup.exe) using WiX Burn
+title: Creating MSI bootstrapper (setup.exe) using WiX bootstrapper (Burn)
-description: Here's how I create a custom bootstrapper (setup.exe) for my MSI installer using Windows Installler (WiX) Burn.
-Full example source code provided.
+description: Here's the example of WiX script used to create a custom bootstrapper i.e. setup.exe for my application MSI setup package.
-keywords: wix toolset, windows installer, msi, windows installer xml, wix burn, installer bootstrapper, setup.exe
+keywords: wix toolset, windows installer, windows installer xml, wix burn, installer bootstrapper, msi setup
-tags: [WiX Toolset, Windows Installer, MSI]
+tags: [WiX Toolset, Windows Installer]
 comments: true
 ---

-In my previous blog post "[Create a basic MSI installer using WiX Toolset](https://heiswayi.nrird.com/2018/create-basic-msi-installer-using-wix-toolset)", I have shared about how I created a basic `.msi` installer using WiX toolset for my app deployment.
-And today, I'm going to share how I create a bootstrapper i.e. setup.exe using WiX to chain the installations that are packaged as `*.msi`.
+In this post, I would like to share how I created a bootstrapper i.e. **setup.exe** using WiX bootstrapper called [**Burn**](http://robmensching.com/blog/posts/2009/7/14/lets-talk-about-burn/) to chain the installations that are packaged as `*.msi`.
 One of the reasons you need a bootstrapper is because there is only one instance of `.msi` can be run at a time.
-Using a bootstrapper, you can install the required prerequisites for your app deployment, e.g. .NET Framework.
+Using a bootstrapper, you can install the required prerequisites for your application deployment such as a particular version of .NET Framework.

-Example of my bootstrapper UI
+Example screenshot of my bootstrapper UI
 ![Example of my bootstrapper UI](https://i.imgur.com/G6mL3rE.png)

 ### Example of project files structure for creating the bootstrapper